Advertisement

 Can you breastfeed and drink caffeine?

-When you’re up several times a night with a newborn, that mug of coffee can start to look like a lifeline in the morning.
-And for most people, drinking a moderate amount of caffeine while breastfeeding is perfectly fine (stick to a limit of around 200 milligrams, or two 8-ounce cups of coffee, per day).
+When you’re up several times a night with a newborn, coffee may start to feel necessary in the morning.
+And for most people, drinking a moderate amount of caffeine while breastfeeding is perfectly fine.
+(Just stick to a limit of around 200 milligrams, or two 8-ounce cups of coffee, per day.)

-If your child was born prematurely or has colic or sleeping problems, however, talk to your doctor about whether you should cut down or eliminate caffeine for the time being.
+If your child was born prematurely, has colic, or sleeping problems, however, talk to your healthcare provider (HCP) about whether you should decrease or eliminate caffeine, at least temporarily.
+(Colic is when an otherwise healthy baby cries for three or more hours per day for no obvious reasons.)

 Parent smiling while breastfeeding their newborn.